 Temple Terrace in Hillsborough County, Florida — The American South (South Atlantic)

 Location.
-28° 1.231′ N, 82° 23.232′ W. Marker is in Temple Terrace, Florida, in Hillsborough County.
-Marker can be reached from South Riverhills Drive 0.1 miles west of South Glen Arven Avenue, on the left when traveling west.
-Marker is in parking area near the water.
-It is behind Riverhills Elementary.
+28° 2.174′ N, 82° 23.001′ W. Marker is in Temple Terrace, Florida, in Hillsborough County.
+Marker is at the intersection of North Glen Arven Avenue and North Riverhills Drive, on the left when traveling south on North Glen Arven Avenue.
 Touch for map.
-Marker is at or near this postal address: 401 South Riverhills Drive, Tampa FL 33617, United States of America.
+Marker is at or near this postal address: 119 N Glen Arven Ave, Tampa FL 33617, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on August 19, 2017.
-This page originally submitted on January 22, 2017, by Tim Fillmon of Webster, Florida.
-This page has been viewed 318 times since then and 37 times this year.
-Photos: 1, 2, 3. submitted on January 22, 2017, by Tim Fillmon of Webster, Florida. • Bernard Fisher was the editor who published this page.
+This page was last revised on June 16, 2016.
+It was originally submitted on March 19, 2016, by Tim Fillmon of Webster, Florida.
+This page has been viewed 404 times since then and 54 times this year.
+Last updated on March 29, 2016, by Glenn Sheffield of Tampa, Florida.
+Photos: 1, 2, 3. submitted on March 19, 2016, by Tim Fillmon of Webster, Florida. • Bernard Fisher was the editor who published this page.